-- a) If the matter relates to the classroom or the curriculum please speak or write to the Head of Primary School, Head of Middle School, Head of Senior School, Head of Sixth Form or the Head of Canterbury City and Coastal. - b) If the matter relates to a child with special educational needs or in the Cavendish Centre SRBP (primary school) or Speech and Language SRBP (secondary school), please speak or write to the SENCO at the primary school or the Senior Vice Principal for intervention (SENCO at the secondary school). - 2.2 Pastoral care For concerns relating to matters outside the classroom, please speak or write to the Pastoral Manager at the primary school and the relevant Support Manager or Senior Vice Principal for Ethos and Engagement at the secondary school. - 2.3 Disciplinary matters A problem over any disciplinary action taken or a sanction imposed should be raised with the pastoral manager at the primary school and first of all with the subject leader at the secondary school and, if not resolved, with the Senior Vice Principal for Ethos and Engagement or with the appropriate Head of School. - 2.4 Financial and administrative matters A query relating to fees or extras or to other administrative matters should be raised either with the Finance Office or the Director of Finance for schools or Director of Finance for the Trust. - 2.5 Lettings/bookings If the problem arises through an external booking please speak or write to the Corporate Services Manager. - 2.6 Site and Health and Safety For concerns relating to health and safety or matters relating to any trust site, please speak or write to the Estates Manager. - 2.7 Service Level Agreement For matters relating to service level agreement providers, please contact the Senior Vice Principal for Business, Finance and Operations. - 2.8 Partner organisations based on the Canterbury Academy Trust campus for example: St Nicholas School, Appeti Tennis, Lifestyle Fitness, HatHats, Adult Education, please contact the relevant organisation. - 2.9 Should an informal concern or complaint be raised with a member of staff other than those designated at item 2.1 to 2.8 above, he or she is asked to redirect it to the appropriate individual under this policy. - 2.10 Any matters not listed above should be referred to the appropriate Head of School
+- 2.5 Financial and administrative matters A query relating to fees or extras or to other administrative matters should be raised either with the Finance Office or the Finance Manager or Chief Finance Officer. - 2.6 Lettings/bookings If the problem arises through an external booking please speak or write to the Corporate Services Manager. - 2.7 Site and Health and Safety For concerns relating to health and safety or matters relating to any trust site, please speak or write to the Estates Manager. - 2.8 Service Level Agreement For matters relating to service level agreement providers, please contact the Chief Operations Officer. - 2.9 Partner organisations based on the Canterbury Academy Trust campus for example: St Nicholas School, Appeti Tennis, Lifestyle Fitness, HatHats, Adult Education, please contact the relevant organisation. - 2.10 Should an informal concern or complaint be raised with a member of staff other than those designated at item 2.1 to 2.8 above, he or she is asked to redirect it to the appropriate individual under this policy. - 2.11 Any matters not listed above should be referred to the appropriate Head of School

-These concerns can be brought to our attention by phone call (which will be noted and kept to file) email or letter.
+These concerns can be brought to our attention by phone call (which will be noted and kept on file) email or letter.

-Complaints about the Executive Principal of the Trust or the Directors/trustees/governors should first approach the Executive Principal of the Trust in an attempt to resolve the issue informally.
+Complaints about the Chief Executive Officer of the Trust or the Directors/trustees/governors

+Where a complaint concerns the actions of the Chief Executive Officer of the Trust, the complainant should first approach the Chief Executive Officer of the Trust in an attempt to resolve the issue informally.
 If the complainant is not satisfied with this outcome they should notify the Chair of the Board of Directors care of the Clerk to the Governing Body that they wish to take a complaint forward.
 The Stage 2 process will then commence and the Chair of the Board of Directors will take the process forward.